-To the Inspector General U.S. Department of Housing and Urban Development:
+To the Inspector General U.S. Department of Housing and Urban Development

-We have audited the accompanying financial statements of the Government National Mortgage Association (Ginnie Mae) as of and for the years ended September 30, 2002 and 2001.
-The objective of our audits was to express an opinion on the fair presentation of Ginnie Mae's financial statements.
+We have audited the accompanying balance sheets of the Government National Mortgage Association (Ginnie Mae) as of September 30, 2003 and 2002, and the related statements of revenues and expenses and changes in investment of U.S. Government and of cash flows for the years then ended.
+The objective of our audits was to express an opinion on the fair presentation of these financial statements.
 In connection with our audits, we also considered Ginnie Mae's internal control over financial reporting and tested Ginnie Mae's compliance with certain provisions of applicable laws and regulations that could have a direct and material effect on its financial statements.